Christian Campbell: Other work

 Campbell has been a photographer for the last two decades and showcases his work on his personal website.

 He currently sits on the board of directors of the Players Club in New York City.

 He served as producer and director of the documentary concert series Live from Gramercy Park and is the producer and director of the Broadway Dreams documentary series.
 Both series are produced by Campbell and wife America Olivo's production company EsoteriCam Productions.

 Personal life

-Campbell married Erin Matthews in 2001, divorcing in 2003.
-He was in a long term relationship with actress Nikki Snelson, from 2005 to 2007.

-Campbell met his second wife, actress America Olivo, in 2009 on the set of the horror film Neighbor.
-They were engaged after two weeks and married five months later, in a ceremony on Lake Como in Lombardy, Italy.
-Their first child, a daughter, was born in 2012, but died three days later due to the genetic condition Edwards syndrome.
-After facing infertility issues of their own, Campbell and his wife America Olivo decided to become spokespeople for the BabyQuest Foundation, a 501(c)(3) charitable organization that is "dedicated to helping couples and/or individuals build families through advanced fertility treatments".
+Campbell met his wife, actress America Olivo, in 2009 on the set of the horror film Neighbor.
+They were engaged after two weeks and married five months later on July 5, 2009, in a ceremony on Lake Como in Lombardy, Italy.
+Their first child, a daughter, was born in 2012, but died only days later due to the genetic condition Edwards syndrome.

-Campbell became a U.S. citizen in 2008 and holds passports for Canada, the United Kingdom, and the United States.
+After facing infertility issues of their own, Campbell and his wife decided to become spokespeople for the BabyQuest Foundation, a 501(c)(3) charitable organization that is "dedicated to helping couples and/or individuals build families through advanced fertility treatments".
+The couple had a second daughter in 2019.